 Lead: Julie Santy Tomlinson

-The project aims to improve the quality of life and care of the fractured patient and their caregivers, providing the opportunity for caregivers around the world to access web based educational information for free.
-The course is structured in 13 modules that cover all the aspects of caregiver support.
+The project aims to improve the quality of life and care of the fractured patients and their carers, providing the opportunity for carers around the world to access web based educational information for free.
+The educational series is structured in 13 modules that cover all the aspects of caregiving support.

 Frailty and Sarcopenia: Finbarr Martin